WOOF, trying to find out why your dog keeps wanting to go in the crate? Sniff out 7 reasons why your dog refuses to come out!

 Sniff out 16 reasons why dogs hate your child.

 THINK: Why would your dog be afraid in his own home?
 Why would your dog feel threatened to leave his crate?
 Are you unknowingly creating an unsafe or stressful environment for your dog?
 For instance, do you have obnoxious kids who aren’t taught to respect your dog’s boundaries?
+Even actions you deem “harmless” like teasing (with or without food) and hugging/carrying can be distasteful to your dog.
 Do you have visitors inside the house to whom your dog isn’t familiar?
+Is there a type of sound that ignites fear in your dog?
+For instance, my Papillon-Dachshund sidekick Penny Gurl is terrified of any loud noise like thunder, traffic, plate stacking, and live music.

-To get a better understanding, it’s imperative to observe your dog’s body language when he’s outside and inside the crate:
+To get a better understanding, it’s imperative to observe your dog’s body language when he’s outside vs. inside the crate:

 *Note – below lists are not all inclusive